 If you have found your oily-skin getting considerably duller over time, skipping the moisturizer might be one of the reasons.
 Probably the most popular of all the myths, this one sure has some serious followers.
 The bottom line is, your skin needs to be hydrated.
 A light-weight, gel-based moisturizer not only helps you achieve a deep-hydrated healthy skin but also keep the sebum buildup at bay.

 Research has also shown including oil-based products in your skincare routine can help breakdown the oil buildup on your skin.
 While this may sound a tad bit ridiculous, it does have logic to back up the claim.
 A lot of products designed for the oily-skin tend to strip away the skin’s natural moisture.
 Including lightweight oil-based products thus, keeps your skin soft and healthy.
 The Rovectin Lotus Water Cream from Skinbae, is the product for the job.

 Myth 3: Anti-aging creams shouldn’t be used early

 What is the ideal age to start using an anti-ageing cream?
 For the Koreans, it is somewhere between late teens and the early twenties.
 For long we have associated anti-ageing products with old people and something that should be used when the skin starts showing signs of ageing.

 Starting early not only keeps your skin healthy but also makes sure that your skin continues to look great even as the first signs of ageing become visible.
-Rovectin's Skin essentials barrier repair cream is an excellent product to try.
+Thank You Farmer's Age Miracle Range is an excellent to try.

 Myth 4: Sunscreen is for the outdoors